This article discusses hydrostatic pressure definition and its calculation and also hydrostatic head in Robert type evaporator bodies and vacuum pans

 The optimum level is expected in Robert evaporator bodies of tube length of two meters is about 33% of the tube from the bottom.

-In semi-kestner type evaporator bodies, the juice level maintained around 20% of the tube length
+In Semi-Kestner type evaporator bodies, the juice level is maintained around 20% of the tube length

-A significant advantage in falling film evaporators is the absence of a hydrostatic head effect on evaporation.
+A significant advantage of falling film evaporators is the absence of a hydrostatic head effect on evaporation.

 Hydrostatic head in vacuum pan